nicoackerman/calculadora-basica-imc/README.md

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## Troubleshooting
-- Ensure all prerequisites are installed
-- Check database connection settings
-- Verify Angular CLI and Node.js versions

-## License
-This project is licensed under [MIT License / Your Chosen License]

 ## Contact
 [nicoackerman]
 [zabaladuran]